Sacramental Preparation

 If the answer to all three questions is yes, then you can begin the preparation process!

-- Plan to actively participate in the preparation.
+- Complete the at home materials provided to all families.
 Part of the preparation for Reconciliation and Eucharist is the conversation and discussion you will have with your child at home.
 You will receive sacramental textbooks that your child will complete with your help.
 In the winter you will complete the Reconciliation textbook together.
 In the spring you will complete the Eucharist textbook.